Blair Witch: Video games

 The trilogy received mixed reviews from critics, with most criticism being directed towards the very linear gameplay, clumsy controls and camera angles, and short length.
-The first volume, Rustin Parr, received the most praise, ranging from moderate to positive, with critics commending its storyline, graphics and atmosphere; some reviewers even claimed that the game was scarier than the movie.
+The first volume, Rustin Parr, received the most praise, ranging from moderate to positive, with critics commending its storyline, graphics and atmosphere; some reviewers even claimed that the game was scarier than the film.
 The following volumes were less well-received, with PC Gamer saying that Volume 2's only saving grace was its low price and calling Volume 3 "amazingly mediocre".

-A new Blair Witch game was released for PC and Xbox One.
+Another Blair Witch game was released for PC and Xbox One.
 The game is a first-person survival horror game, and is both developed and published by Bloober Team.
 The game was released on August 30, 2019, and was also later released on the PlayStation 4, Nintendo Switch and Amazon Luna.